Skip to contents

 In general, when deciding on the optimal parameters, the key is to find a good balance between true and false positives.
 We give some starting points for each parameter, which has to be adjusted based on the data quality and species behaviour.

-• lim_spat_indep: Decides on the distance between two proto-patches to be considered independent.
+• lim_spat_indep: Provides the distance between two proto-patches at which they are considered independent.
 This is a key parameter, because it prevents the creation of new proto-patches when the bird is still at the same location.
-A good starting point is 75 m, but could be increased if the data are very gappy or if the species has large elongated foraging patches.
+A good starting point is 75 m, but could be increased if the position data has many/large gaps, or if the species has elongated foraging patches.

-• lim_time_indep: 180 min (3 hours) works typically, but could be increased (e.g. to 240 or higher) with really gappy data.
-For example, when the analysis is focused on roosting behaviour, this could be increased to e.g. 6 hours (360 min), to deal with large gaps in the data that can occur with roosting birds not moving and being at the same place with bad signal strength.
+• lim_time_indep: Typically, 180 min (3 hours) works fine, but could be increased with position data that has large gaps.
+For example, when the analysis is focused on roosting behaviour, this could even be increased to e.g. 6 hours (360 min), to deal with large gaps in the data that can occur with roosting birds not moving and being at the same place with bad signal strength.

-• min_duration: As small as possible, given biological relevance.
-120 sec (2 minutes) seems reasonable.
+• min_duration: Should be set as small as possible while maintaining most biological relevance.
+A value of 120 sec (2 minutes) seems reasonable.

 Load packages and required data